hellopradeep69/topen/README.md

 - lf - Opens a file manager in your terminal with regard of your home directory
 - gitgo - Opens the currect repo in browser if available
 - ytdown - yep as name suggest it download yt video using yt-dlp and provide beautiful ui
+- lazygit - opens lazygit for your cwd , only if git repo is present
+- twander - passing with directory as argument opens tmux session with cwd (if session not exists create new one )

 ---